vrlakkaraju/GoScripts/Notes.md

 ## os
 * `os.Args` is []string (slice of strings) which stores command-line arguments
 * `go run main.go hello` will result in `os.Args[0] = /home/myscripts/main.go` (os.Args[0] is a path to the main.go)  and `os.Args[1] = "hello"`
+* command-line arguments stored in `os.Args` are always `string` type so convert them appropriately if you want to use it as another type.
+For example, running `myscript.go 100` will result in os.Args[1] value as "100", which is a string so if you want to use it as an interger, convert it into int from string via `strconv.Atoi(os.Args[1])`

 ## unicode/utf8